Join Us For Our Next Symposium!

 The 67th Annual Symposium will be February 23rd – 25th, 2018 at the Sheraton New Orleans Hotel, 500 Canal Street, New Orleans, LA 70130.

-For the last 66 years, the New Orleans Academy of Ophthalmology (NOAO) puts on an annual meeting which offers hours in Category 1 credit towards the AMA Physician’s Recognition Award™.
+The New Orleans Academy of Ophthalmology (NOAO) has produced its premier ophthalmology symposium for more than 66 years.
+The meeting offers hours in Category 1 credit towards the AMA Physician’s Recognition Award™.
 NOAO is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to sponsor continuing medical education for physicians.

 Learn from the brightest ophthalmologists from around the country on the topics of Cornea, Refractive and Oculoplastics.